ACastMtz/Udacity-projects/CapstoneProject/README.md

 ## Model Comparison

+From the two training strategies, the model with the best performance was the `VotingEnsemble` with the highest `Accuracy = 0.8898` from the `automl` run, so this is the model that we'll deploy to the **Azure Container Instance** (ACI).

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+To be able to consume the model, it needs to be deployed.
+The deployment of the model to the ACI creates a REST endpoint and exposes it to allow interactions via a HTTP API service over POST requests.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: